 - Cricut Explore, Cricut Explore Air, or Cricut Maker machine*

 - Cricut sticker paper or Cricut printable vinyl sticker paper

 - Laminating machine (optional, for laminating sheet method)

 *Unfortunately, the Cricut Joy does not offer a print-then-cut feature because it lacks the sensor to pick up the registration lines on the paper.
-There are hacks to get around this, but I’ll only be covering the standard method for Explore and Maker machines in this post.
+However, the new Cricut xTra does allow for print-then-cut.
+I’ll only cover the standard method for Explore and Maker machines in this post to keep things simple.